bluerock-io/iris/README.md

 Iris-using developments.
 If you want to be notified of breaking changes, please let us know your account name on the
 [MPI-SWS GitLab](https://gitlab.mpi-sws.org/) so we can add you to the notification group.
-Note that this excludes the "staging" and "deprecated" packages (see below).
+Note that this excludes the "unstable" and "deprecated" packages (see below).

 #### Use of Iris in submitted artifacts